hansemannn/titanium-dark-mode/README.md

 <img src="./example.png" alt="Example" />

+## ⚠️ Note

+You should only use this plugin if you want to support dark mode with a Titanium version < 8.2.0.
+Titanium 8.2.0 and later added support for dark mode based on this plugin internally, so this plugin isn't needed anymore.

 ## The Magic

 This project includes a CLI hook that generates semantic colors and images for the iOS Asset Catalog based on a JSON